spearmootz/node-laravel-session/README.md

 getSessionFromRedis(laravelSessionKey, redisConnection): returns a promise that resolves with the session object

 getSessionFromMysql(laravelSessionKey, mySqlConnection [, databaseTable]): returns a promise that resolves with the session object

+getSessionFromFile(laravelSessionKey, sessionFilePath): returns a promise that resolves with session object
 ```

 # Usage